Christmas Tree Cupcakes

 Whisk together cocoa powder, flour, sugar, baking soda, baking powder, and salt in a large bowl.
 Whisk together eggs, warm water, buttermilk, oil, and vanilla in a medium bowl.
 With a mixer on low speed, gradually add egg mixture to flour mixture, beating until just combined.
 Raise speed to medium, and beat for 3 minutes.
 Carefully pour batter into cones, filling each two-thirds full.
 Spoon 1 1/2 tablespoons batter into each muffin cup (these will be the tree bases).

 Bake until a skewer inserted into center of cake comes out clean, 15 to 18 minutes for cupcakes and 35 minutes for cones.
 Let cakes cool on a wire rack for 15 minutes.
 Remove cakes from cones and parchment.
 Let cool completely on the rack.
-(Cakes can be wrapped in plastic and stored at room temperature for up to 3 days before assembling.)

 If necessary, use a serrated knife to trim top of each cupcake to create a flat surface.
 Place a dab of frosting on top of each cupcake, and position a cone cake on top.
 Place frosting in a pastry bag fitted with a small star tip (such as Ateco #19) and pipe frosting decoratively all over tree.
 Sprinkle with sanding sugar.
 Top each tree with a mini gingerbread star, if desired.
 Trees can be refrigerated, uncovered, for up to 6 hours before serving.